 - shot smaller than No. 4 buckshot in any shotgun.

 - rimfire cartridges, military or full metal jacketed ammunition.

 - centerfire rifles or handguns smaller than .22 caliber.

 - handguns with barrels shorter than 4 inches.
-See illustration, right.
+See illustration, below.

 NOTE: The AGFC has approved for modern gun deer season the use of large-bore air rifles that meet certain standards.
 The large-bore air rifle must be at least .40-caliber, shoot a single, expandable slug, produce at least 400 feet/pounds of energy at the muzzle, and be charged from an external tank.
 Large-bore air rifles are not legal for harvesting bear or elk.